Hearing Loss: How It Affects All Age Groups

 - Autosomal dominant hearing loss may occur if one parent is carrying a dominant gene for hearing loss and passes it onto their children.
-The parent may or may not be suffering from hearing loss, but may have symptoms or signs of a genetic disorder.
+This can display itself in the form of mild symptoms or genetic issues; however, it may not always be so obvious.

 - Genetic syndromes such as down syndrome, Alport syndrome, Crouzon syndrome, Treacher Collins syndrome and Waardenburg Syndrome.

 Conditions that can cause hearing loss after birth include:

 - A perforated eardrum,

 - Exposure to tobacco smoke,

 - Antenatal ototoxic medicine use,

 - Childhood infections and diseases such as mumps, measles or meningitis,